-They’re not just for argumentative classes or budding politicians, and they’re not just for smaller or more mature classes.
+So, how to hold a student debate?
+They’re not just for argumentative classes or budding politicians, and they’re not just for smaller or more mature courses.
 Student debates are for everyone, and they’re rightfully becoming a mainstay of school curricula.

 Learn more about our interactive classroom activities!